-This model scored below average when it came to ease of use, earning a 4 out of 10.
+This model scored below average when it came to ease of use.
 We split the ease of use score into two categories: basic and advanced functions, and the Vtech scored the same for both.
 One of the first things we looked at was how easy it was to actually see the phone to use it.
 Each handset was set up on a table, and moved progressively further away from an observer with different information on the screen each time.
 We based this on a standard eye test, and found that is was difficult to read the VTech when it was 3' away from the viewer.

 Next, we looked at operating this phone in a dark environment, and found that we were a little disappointed in this model.
 Only the keypad had a backlight, making it very difficult to do anything other than dialing out if you were unfamiliar with the phone.
 There was also no way to turn off the backlight other than waiting for it to timeout.

-This model did have the loudest lost handset feature, clocking in at 66.1 dBa from 6' away, with a tone that we found to be extremely eery.
+This model did have the loudest lost handset feature, clocking in at 66.1 dBa from 6' away, with a tone that we found to be extremely eery, though this was very handy when it came to locating a lost handset under a pillow or deep in the couch cushions.
 When placing a call, the handset adds hyphens to the number, making it easy to spot an error and keep track of the numbers, and supports any key answer when receiving a call.

 Inputting names into the phone was easy enough, simply locating the phone book in the second set of menus, entering the number and then entering the name with a multi-tap typing method.
 We could not block calls on this model, and aren't sure that it is even possible.
 This phone does have a silent mode, by holding down the "#" key, and then entering the number of quiet hours desired.

-The Vtech cordless phone was extremely light on features, earning a 3 out of 10.
+The Vtech cordless phone was extremely light on features.
 The main base can host up to 5 additional handsets, as well as has the capacity for 50 stored numbers in the phone book.
 This phone does not have an answering machine or the ability to link to mobile devices.
 Handsfree operation is impossible due to the lack of a headset jack or a belt clip on the handsets.
 This phone model does have the ability to act as a home intercom system.

-Throughout our talk time test, this model of cordless phone lasted for 10 hours and 41 minutes, earning it a score of 4 out of 10.
+Throughout our talk time test, this model of cordless phone lasted for 10 hours and 41 minutes.
 The handset notified us that the battery was low 21 minutes before it actually failed with a flashing indicator light and an audible beep.
 The manufacturer gives a claimed standby time of up to 5 days, and 12 hours to fully recharge a depleted battery.

 This phone has good value, as it was the least expensive phone that we reviewed, and it delivered an acceptable performance.
 It does have a lot of extra or additional features, but just enough to get the job done.

 This is probably the least expensive cordless phone that you can purchase and not become extremely frustrated with.
-It pretty much can make and receive calls, with a few additional features like speed dial and a phone book and that is about it.
+It pretty much can make and receive calls, with a few additional features like speed dial and a phone book.
+That is about it.
 This is a great choice if you want the most value for your money, and just want a phone to make calls on a semi-regular basis.
-It might be worth it to spend a little more if you are on the phone a bunch, but this model will definitely get you by while sticking to your budget.
+It might be worth it to spend a little more if you are on the phone a bunch, but this model may get you by while sticking to your budget.